 - Do you want to generate more leads to increase your sales?

 - What is the exact type of content you need?

 - Do you want a team to create blog posts for your business on a regular schedule?

 - Are you looking for more detailed content, such as an e-book or authority guide?

 - Do you need a fresh and creative email sequence developed?

-After the kickoff call, your account manager spends time with your personal writing team, going over the exact details of what you want in your content.
+After the kickoff call, your client success manager (CSM) spends time with our writing team, going over the exact details of what you want in your content.
 Each member of the team will read the material you sent over and research your business to learn about its message.
 Our team members use this information to put meaningful and powerful words into your brand’s content.

-By the beginning of the second week, you should receive both your first and second orders for review, if you placed them the week before and if they are shorter articles.
-Take some time to really analyze the content and send specific and detailed feedback to your manager.
+By the beginning of the second week, you should receive at least one article to review if you placed them the week before.
+Take some time to analyze the content and send detailed feedback to your manager.
+You may also rate your articles and provide comments directly to the writer via your customer dashboard.
 Be as forthright, honest and detailed as possible.
 Positive and critical feedback are keys to a successful relationship!